National Asthma Forum: Thursday, June 17 and Friday, June 18, 2010

 Download Presentation (PDF, 286 KB)

-Regional workgroups will report out on the action plans and collaborations developed in the room that offer the most promise for breakthrough asthma care improvement.
-We will celebrate the community health care systems we are creating and discuss how we can extend the impact of our asthma work to affect health care change at a national level.
+Regional workgroups reported on the action plans and collaborations developed in the room that offered the most promise for breakthrough asthma care improvement.
+Participants celebrated community health care systems they created and discussed how to extend the impact of our asthma work to affect health care change at a national level.